mozilla/solitude/docs/topics/zippy.rst

     :param resource_name: the name of the resource.
     :param id: the primary key of the resource.
     :param resource_uri: the URI of the resource.
+    :param uuid: a UUID for the resource.
+    :param seller: the URI of the generic seller.

     Example successful seller retrieval: